-For a fourth consecutive year, FSU has been recognized by INSIGHT Into Diversity magazine as one of ten Diversity Champion colleges and universities in the nation.
+For the fifth consecutive year, FSU was recognized as a Diversity Champion by INSIGHT Into Diversity magazine.
+Fifteen total colleges and universities nationwide earned the honor in 2020.

-Military Times ranked Florida State No. 30 in the "Best Colleges for Vets" 2019 rankings.
+Military Times ranked Florida State No. 30 in the "Best Colleges for Vets" 2020 rankings.

-FSU Panama City offers competitive degree programs (17 undergraduate and 8 graduate programs) with small class sizes and personalized attention.
+FSU Panama City offers competitive degree programs (18 undergraduate and nine graduate programs) with small class sizes and personalized attention.